Trump loses another Russia probe lawyer

 Trump lawyer Ty Cobb exits Russia inquiry

-President Donald Trump's lawyer for the probe into alleged collusion between his election team and Russia is out, the latest legal shake-up in the case.
+President Donald Trump's lawyer for the probe into alleged collusion between his election team and Russia has left, in the case's latest legal shake-up.

 Ty Cobb will be replaced by Emmet Flood, an attorney who defended ex-President Bill Clinton during his impeachment proceedings 20 years ago.